Alliance-Open-Thrust/Wohler-b_Alliance/README.md

 MAIN WILL NOT CHANGE.
 The main of repository will be locked to the initial commit to avoid losing information.
 Please do create a new branch for a new version or create your own fork.
-Please check the branch for the last version of the project.
+Please check the branch for the early or the last version of the project.

 # Serialisation & History
 It started in 2016-2017 with the Eole X4, followed by the Wohler-b-III-x4 (Mark 3) and then the Wohler-b-Mark-V-X8 (Wohler b mark 5).